Pregnant NZ journalist, stuck in Kabul, allowed to return home | DW | 01.02.2022

 "We are so excited to return home and to be surrounded by family and friends at such a special time," she said.

-Bellis, 35, was granted an exception from the strict COVID-19 entry restriction and provided a rare place in state-managed quarantine following a second request.
+Bellis, 35, was granted an exception from the strict COVID-19 entry restriction and allotted a rare spot in state-managed quarantine facility following a second request.

 "There is a secured place for her [in hotel quarantine] with a flight arrangement alongside it that has been communicated to her today," New Zealand Deputy Prime Minister Grant Robertson said Tuesday morning.